 What is Lutheranism?

 There are many different Lutheran churches or “synods” around the world that have variations in their actual beliefs.
-Even though there are differences, truly confessional Lutheran churches subscribe and uphold the Book of Concord as a clear exposition of Scripture, as discussed in the link above.
-The largest Lutheran church body in America is the Evangelical Lutheran Church in America.
-However, the ELCA does not fully adhere to the Confessions, which I would argue makes them not Lutheran, but that discussion is for another time.
+Even though there are differences, truly confessional Lutheran churches subscribe and uphold the Book of Concord as a clear confession and exposition of Scripture, as discussed in the link above.
+There are a variety of Lutheran church bodies within the United States.
+Some fully subscribe to the Lutheran Confessions, while others have all but discarded them entirely.

-To be specific, I belong to the Wisconsin Evangelical Lutheran Synod, or WELS for short.
+To be specific, I belong to the Wisconsin Evangelical Lutheran Synod (WELS).
 I would encourage you to check out the synod’s website for information on who we are:

 “I cannot and will not recant anything, for to go against conscience is neither right nor safe.
 Here I stand, I can do no other, so help me God.
 Amen.”